DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-joshuagarcia2875/README.md

 - I learned about precondition which are input values and postcondition which are output values

 #Week 10
--I learned about linear search and binary search -Linear search -> in this kind of search, it searches individually or one by one -Binary search -> in this kind, the list is divided into two and comparison is being done.
+- I learned about linear search and binary search
+- Linear search -> in this kind of search, it searches individually or one by one
+- Binary search -> in this kind, the list is divided into two and comparison is being done.
 It will stop when the first and last element is common.
 - We discussed in class the different kinds of sorting in increasing order:
 - Bubble Sort